Principal Investigator

 Core Member

-Ragon Institute of Mass General, MIT and Harvard
+Ragon Institute of Mass General, MIT, and Harvard

-Assistant Professor of Chemical Engineering
+Associate Professor of Chemical Engineering

 MIT